-Seo Sang-young, head of the media content department at Mirae Asset Securities, said the Kospi would soon find room to make a rebound.
+Seo Sang-young, an analyst at Mirae Asset Securities, said the Kospi would soon find room to make a rebound.

 “The impact (from the US markets) won’t be long and we should look at the US inflation data coming out soon,” Seo said referring to the US consumer price index, describing it as a gauge of economic activity to come as the US Fed starts its balance sheet reduction to curb prices.